Israel Adesanya Bio

-Israel Mobolaji Temitayo Odunayo Oluwafemi Owolabi Adesanya, born on July 22, 1989, is a Nigerian-New Zealand professional mixed martial artist and former kickboxer and boxer.
-He competes in the Middleweight division of the Ultimate Fighting Championship (UFC) and is a former two-time UFC Middleweight Champion.
-Adesanya is known for his dynamic fighting style and has earned recognition as one of the top middleweight fighters in the world.
+Israel Mobolaji Temitayo Odunayo Oluwafemi Owolabi Adesanya, born on 22 July 1989, is a Nigerian-New Zealand professional mixed martial artist, former kickboxer, and boxer.
+Competing in the Middleweight division of the Ultimate Fighting Championship (UFC), he is a former two-time UFC Middleweight Champion and also campaigns at Light Heavyweight.
+Known by the ring name “The Last Stylebender,” he trains out of Auckland, New Zealand, with City Kickboxing under head coach Eugene Bareman.

 Israel Adesanya Career